 Enable Expert Mode by logging into your account and visit the Search Preferences page, where United will ask you to read a lengthy disclaimer and check a box to activate the feature on your account.

 When you go to perform a search, you’ll be able to see the number of seats available in each individual booking class.
 This can be useful for booking other ticket types, as well, but I’ll only be discussing upgrades in this post.
-You’ll want to focus on “R” space for upgrades that use miles, Regional Premier Upgrades, Global Premier Upgrades, or Complimentary Premier Upgrades.
+You’ll want to focus on “PZ” space for upgrades that use miles, Regional Premier Upgrades, Global Premier Upgrades, or Complimentary Premier Upgrades.
 “PN” space is used for instant upgrades from Y, B, and M fares for elite members.
 You can find a complete list of the meaning of each booking class on cwsi.net.

 Depending on your tolerance for risk, this connecting itinerary may be preferable.
 You can confirm your upgrade from San Francisco to Osaka immediately, and the flight is operated with a Boeing 787 Dreamliner, which I consider very comfortable.
 However, the connecting flight from Osaka to Hong Kong is operated by ANA, which cannot be upgraded using a Global Premier Upgrade.

+But let’s imagine I had found a flight where the default economy class option was much cheaper, like an L fare.
 To go back and search for a W fare on the same flights, click on the “Advanced Search” link at the bottom of the results page or at the bottom of the search box on the home page.
 Type “W” in the fare class box about halfway down the Advanced Search form.

 The upgrade hierarchy is worth knowing because many flights, like this nonstop SFO-HKG option, do not have upgrade space available at the time you book.
-Faced with the risk that an upgrade won’t clear, or perhaps just frustrated that United makes them buy a more expensive fare, most people will probably focus on purchasing the cheapest upgradeable W fares.
+Faced with the risk that an upgrade won’t clear, or perhaps just frustrated that United makes them purchase a more expensive fare, most people will probably focus on purchasing the cheapest upgradeable W fares.
 I suggest you take a look at V fares, too, because they have priority over W fares and are often not much more expensive.